Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 cabal update

-cabal runOpen localhost:3000/index.html and explore either:
+cabal runOpen localhost:3000/index.html, then either:

 git clone https://github.com/DataHaskell/sabela